 This dish is a bit of a show pony in my paleo recipes repertoire.
 It’s a perfect meal to serve to your non-paleo friends, partners, or fussy kids.
-It’s so yummy, hearty and filling, they won’t even remember to ask about the missing pasta.
+It’s so yummy, hearty and filling, that they won’t even notice it’s missing the pasta.
 Speaking of pasta, I don’t think I can technically call this a lasagna as it’s missing the actual lasagna pasta sheets but it still retains the traditional shape, layers, colours and flavours.

-For no dairy folks, it’s totally fine to leave out the last layer of ricotta and grated Parmesan.
+For those if you avoiding dairy, it’s totally fine to leave out the last layer of ricotta cheese and grated Parmesan.
 I used those two cheeses as they contain less lactose and ricotta is mostly whey protein as most of the casein is removed during the making of the cheese.
 You can alternatively make a puree from pre-cooked cauliflower, olive oil and cashews processed until smooth.
 This can be used as a ‘white cream sauce’ topping.
+Use can use my faux cheese sauce recipe as a template.Print

 For beef and tomato sauce